About The JFIIISCI Foundation

 Nothing could prepare John and his family for this drastic change as they began their journey after SCI.
 This lead to the creation of The John Fair III Spinal Cord Injury Foundation.

 The John Fair III Spinal Cord Injury Foundation is dedicated to improving the quality of life for all SCI survivors as well living with other mobility challenges.
 We work to create events that are wheelchair friendly and focused on giving disabled individuals the opportunity to experience fun and exciting events.
-Through fellowship and support, we create a strong network of SCI survivors and their familiies that can offer advice, referrals, and more.
+Through fellowship and support, we create a strong network for those living with mobility challenges and their families that can offer advice, referrals, and more.

-In addition to our mission to provide enrichment activities for people with disabilities, the Foundation strives to spread disability awarenes nationwide.
 Our goal is to reach millions with the message of MOVE SOMEONE WHO CAN'T which inspires people to give respect, consideration, and care for each other despite physical differences and abilities.
 Our primary focus is on socialization and recreation for those with physical disabilities.

 As parents, you try to prepare for every possibility when it comes to your children, but nothing could have prepared John and Cassandra Fair for the news that their 12-year-old son would never walk again.